Z323323/LaTeX-from-terminal/README.md

 $pdflatex = 'pdflatex -synctex=1 -interaction=nonstopmode -shell-escape --shell-escape';
 ```

 Not sure if the last line is actually helpful but the solution works so just leave it there, it won't cause problems.
 The actual important details are the environment variables defined above.
 These look quite strange and it's because they are defined by the LaTeX engine using the Perl engine.
 These are the solution to every problem because in order to execute ```pygmentize``` LaTeX must find the executable, and in turn, ```pygmentize``` must find other dependencies (```pygments```).
 If you add the paths showed above to your system's environment variables, the LaTeX engine won't see them because for some arcane reason the LaTeX engine has its own (Perl based) environment variables and doesn't see any other environment variable.
 When the engine executes ```pygmentize``` through ```-shell-escape``` it won't see its path unless you specifically list it under its environment variables, and also, ```pygmentize``` won't see ```PYTHONPATH``` variables defined through your system because the script is executed in the "context" of the LaTeX engine and so you'll have to add ```PYTHONPATH``` too.
-The above solution should work for you too, but I suggest to check "```PYTHONPATH```" by running ```python3 -c "import sys; import pprint; pprint.pprint(sys.path)"```, and the correct directories manually.
+The above solution should work for you too, but I suggest to check "```PYTHONPATH```" by running ```python3 -c "import sys; import pprint; pprint.pprint(sys.path)"```, and import the correct directories manually.

 Now that we have ```.latexmkrc``` correctly configured we just need to setup a bash script to run every single script needed to compile our final ```pdf```.
 In order to build as fast as possibile I created two different scripts: one to compile from scratch (with index and bibliography), and one to compile modifications to existing (.tex) files in the fastest way (once we have the index and bibliography correctly compiled we'll just need to modify .tex files and compile quickly).
 Below the code for the complete build process (```complete_build.sh```) and the code for the fast build process (```fast_build.sh```).